alxspiker/Torn-Racing-Telemetry/README.md

 ## Interface Controls

-The script adds a control panel to the racing interface with three main buttons:
+The suite adds a control panel to the racing interface with three main buttons:

 ```
 ┌─────────────────────────────────────────────────────┐